sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 11/21/2022 21:10 PT_
+_Updated 11/22/2022 17:54 PT_

-The Android team is now working on a v7.19.6 patch that will fix issues with how prices are displayed and upgrade deep links.
-They are also still investigating issues with promo codes and keto meal plans.
-The rest of the team is working on development for v7.20.
+v7.19.6 has been released to 100% of users on Android.
+It fixes issues with how prices are displayed and upgrade deep links.
+The team is now working on development and QA for v7.20.

 ***

 ### Upcoming Releases
-- v7.19.6 - November 22, 2022
 - v7.20   - December 7, 2022
 - v7.21   - December 28, 2022
 - v7.22.  - January 18, 2023

 ### Past Releases
+- v7.19.6 - November 22, 2022
 - v7.19.5 - November 14, 2022 (Android)
 - v7.19.4 - November 1, 2022 (Android)
 - v7.19.1 - October 27, 2022 (iOS)